nscon-gmbh/meraki-change-ssid-status/README.md

 ## Usage

-Enter the search string for the SSID(s) you want to shutdown.
-Be as specific as you can:
+Enter the search string for the SSID(s) you want to change:

 ```bash
 python meraki_shutdown_ssid.py <SSID search string>
 ```

-Example output:
+Be as specific as you can with your search string.
+You should be close to the SSID name you want to change.
+If the results for your change are not sufficient then press "n" for no and there will be no status change.

+**Example output:**

 ```bash
 (venv) $ python meraki_shutdown_ssid.py TEST